 Tabebuia spp.
-(T. ochracea, T. rosea, T. impetiginosa, T. avellanedae) has clearly demonstrated broad spectrum actions against a number of disease causing microorganisms including bacteria such as various strains of Staphylococcus aureus, Helicobacter pylori, Brucella, and Bacillus subtilis.
+(T. ochracea, T. rosea, T. impetiginosa, T. avellanedae) has clearly demonstrated broad-spectrum actions against several disease-causing microorganisms including bacteria such as various strains of Staphylococcus aureus, Helicobacter pylori, Brucella, and Bacillus subtilis.
 These effects are suggested to be through the various naphthoquinones contained in the bark. .

 Various leaf extracts (from T. rosea, T. chrysantha) were also shown to inhibit bacteria such as Staphylococcus aureus, Klebsiella pneumoniae, these results were associated with its phenolic constituents .

-No extract of Tabebuia spp. were found to produce effective antibacterial effects against E. coli .
+No extract of Tabebuia spp. was found to produce practical antibacterial effects against E. coli .

-Taylor L. (2005) refers a study done in 1980 on lapachols effect on 9 human patients with various cancers (liver, kidney, breast, prostate, cervix).
-This study reported that pure lapachol was able to shrink tumors, and reduce pain caused by them, with 3 of these patients attaining complete remission.
+Taylor L. (2005) refers to a study done in 1980 on lapachols effect on 9 human patients with various cancers (liver, kidney, breast, prostate, cervix).
+This study reported that pure lapachol was able to shrink tumors and reduce pain caused by them, with 3 of these patients attaining complete remission.

 Other quinones contained in Tabebuia including beta-lapachone were reported to provide significant anticancer activity as well .
-Beta-lapachone was reported to provide support for cancers such as promyelocytic leukaemia, prostate, malignant glioma, colon, hepatoma, breast, ovarian, pancreatic, multiple myeloma cell lines, and drug resistant cell lines .
+Beta-lapachone was reported to provide support for cancers such as promyelocytic leukemia, prostate, malignant glioma, colon, hepatoma, breast, ovarian, pancreatic, multiple myeloma cell lines, and drug-resistant cell lines .
 The mechanism of action from this constituent has been suggested to be inhibition of IDO1 (this means it works best on cancer cell lines that rely on this enzyme to stay intact) .

-N.C de Sousa et al, (2009), reports that the naphthoquinones found in T. avellanedae showed potent cytotoxicity against several cancer cell lines, and lower toxicity against certain normal human cell lines than the drug mitomycin.
-The synthetic version of beta-lapachone has showed similar results but with more side effects.
+N.C de Sousa et al., (2009), reports that the naphthoquinones found in T. avellanedae showed potent cytotoxicity against several cancer cell lines and lower toxicity against certain normal human cell lines than the drug mitomycin.
+The synthetic version of beta-lapachone has shown similar results but with more side effects.

 Pau D'arco (Tabebuia spp.) has provided clear evidence in vitro against fungi such as Aspergillus fumigatus, Candida albicans, Cryptococcus neoformans, Saccharomyces cerevisiae, Cryptococcus neoformans, Microsporum gypseum, Penicillium purpurogenum and Trichophyton mentagrophytes .